Kids Connecting Supervised Visitation

 -

 SV is the provision of a safe, comfortable, non-threatening and conflict-free environment in which a child(ren) can spend time with their non-custodial parent while a visitation monitor is present to ensure the visit is safe and to assist in making the visit more enjoyable.
+We are a mental health organization and our policies reflect the child’s best interests for processing their trauma of parental absence and any abusive behaviors witnessed.

 -